aldrichsgoco/CMSC190_ASGoco/README.md

 also its distance to the game agent.
 The fitness of the agent is the combination of its score and traveled distance.
-After the Algorithm was run for 30 generations with a maximum scoring of 50 points, it has successfu
+After the Algorithm was run for 30 generations with a maximum scoring of 50 points, it has successfully created a game agent that could play the game indefinitely.